 Publisher Rocket Review: Will This Help You Sell More Books?
-(2019)
+(2022)

 How I Personally Use Publisher Rocket

 I know I’m not the only one who struggles when it comes to writing titles, subtitles, and the description for my books.
-How do you sum a whole book into a phew words or a single phrase or a short description?
+How do you sum a whole book into a few words or a single phrase or a short description?
 It’s impossible.

 What I’ve learned after publishing ten books is that your book title, subtitle, and book description are actually not meant to describe the contents of your book.

 Using Publisher Rocket, I’ve been able to find the right words to use to make sure my book finds the right readers.
 I’ve used it to convince publishers to buy books I’ve written.
 I used it to make one of my books into a #1 bestseller in its category on Amazon.
-I’m even using it now as I get my book Crowdsourcing Paris: Memoirs of 12 Parisian Adventures ready to publish.
+I even used it to get my book Crowdsourcing Paris: Memoirs of 12 Parisian Adventures ready to publish.

 How does Publisher Rocket work, though?
 And will it help you?
 Let’s talk about that next.